DLXPlugins/simple-comment-editing/readme.txt

 With <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>, you can choose between three themes.

 = Where are the options? =
 No options :) - Just simple comment editing.
-If you prefer options, try out the add-on <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>.
+If you prefer options, try out the paid add-on <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>.

 = How do I customize this plugin? =
 For advanced options, please see the <a href="https://github.com/ronalfy/simple-comment-editing#wordpress-filters">SCE Filter/Action reference</a> or get <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>.